mrmatho/7dt-slides/pages/programming-microbit.md

 print("Hello, World!")
 ```

-- This code prints "Hello, World!" to the screen, using a terminal or console.
+- This code prints "Hello, World!" to the terminal or console.
 - The `print` function is used to display text or numbers.
 - The text inside the parentheses is called a string, and it must be enclosed in quotation marks.
+- When we are coding for Micro:bit, this will only display when the Micro:bit is connected to our computer.

 <v-click>